DevExpress/DevExtreme.AspNet.Data/README.md

 - `updateUrl` - the URL used to update data;
 - `insertUrl` - the URL used to insert data;
 - `deleteUrl` - the URL used to delete data;
+- `loadMethod` - the HTTP method for load requests; "GET" by default;
 - `updateMethod` - the HTTP method for update requests; "PUT" by default;
 - `insertMethod` - the HTTP method for insert requests; "POST" by default;
 - `deleteMethod` - the HTTP method for delete requests; "DELETE" by default;